This is clearly the big diplomatic season for India and its travel-driven Prime Minister Narendra Modi.

 Even people who liked him worried that he would be a loose cannon when lives were at stake.

 Three Northeast Indian states recently returned BJP led coalitions to power.
-Prime Minister Narendra Modi and hisÂ senior cabinet ministers were down in Northeastern state capitals to attend swearing in ceremonies with BJP patriarchs like...
+Prime Minister Narendra Modi and hisÂ senior cabinet ministers were down in Northeastern state capitals to attend swearing in ceremonies with BJP patriarchs like L K Advani...
 More

 Israeli Prime Minister Benjamin Netanyahu's recent visit to India has firmly underlined the growing ties between the two countries, both democracies but ruled by parties which sees radical Islam as existential threats.
-Led by...
+Led by the BJP which...
 More

 Tiny Tripura goes to polls on 18 February along with two other northeast Indian states, Nagaland and Meghalaya, in an electoral battle that is significant for the country's politics for reasons more than one.

 Pranab Mukherjee is the last of the Mohicans in the India-Bangladesh saga.
-He is India's most respected and senior most Bengali politician who has adorned the highest office of the country, that of President....
+He is India's most respected and senior most Bengali politician who has adorned the highest office of the country, that of President.
+Columnist and author...
 More

 No deputy to the National Security Advisor (NSA) in India has attracted so much attention in Delhi's policy making circles as Rajinder Khanna did when he was appointed deputy NSA recently.